GenericMappingTools/gmt/doc/rst/source/debug.rst

 #.
 Open Xcode, select scheme "gmt", navigate to gmt_api.c in the source listing, and set a stop point in the editor,
    say in *GMT_Call_Module* or *GMT_Create_Session* and Xcode will stop at the breakpoint when it is reached.

 #.
-Type python in the terminal to get a python console, attach the process id in Xcode, and run PyGMT codes in the Python console.
-Execution should
+Type python in the terminal to get a python console, attach the process id or name to Xcode (menu item Debug->Attach to Process by PID or Name),
-   stop at your stop point after the first GMT library call takes place from your python script.
+   and run PyGMT codes in the Python console.
+Execution should stop at your stop point after the first GMT library call takes place from your python script.
 You are now in Xcode and can follow strategies outlined above (`Xcode on macOS`_).